cloudartisan/ktl/README.md

 ## Important Notes
 - **Respect Copyright**: These tools are for personal backup purposes only.
 Do not use them to violate copyright law or share/download content without proper authorisation.
-- **Video Access**: Ensure you have access to the videos on the Kojo Trick Lab platform before attempting to back them up.
+- **Video Access**: Ensure you have access to the videos on the Kojo's Trick Lab platform before attempting to back them up.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.